QiuyueXue/QiuyueXue_prev.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Went to Cancun for Ubicomp2023, it was great to catch up with old friends and meet new friends!
+Went to Cancun for Ubicomp2023.
+It was great to catch up with old friends and meet new friends!